 We know that many of our own volunteers and others in the community are keen to support older people with collecting food and prescriptions etc at this time.

 Here are our tips about how to support others as safely as possible.

-- Only do it if you’re feeling well, and always follow the government guidance on regular hand washing, when to self-isolate and staying at home.
+- Only do it if you’re feeling well and are not required to self isolate, and always follow the government guidance on regular hand washing, when to self-isolate and staying at home.

 - Think carefully before sharing information such as your personal contact details, or details of people in your community who may need help, on social media.